 private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services for sponsored feature development

-The Jetty HTTP client module provides easy-to-use APIs, utility classes and a high performance, asynchronous implementation to perform HTTP and HTTPS requests.
+The Jetty HTTP client module provides easy-to-use APIs and utility classes to perform HTTP (or HTTPS) requests.

-However, sometimes all you need to do is to perform a GET request to a resource, and Jetty HTTP client offers also a synchronous API, that is a programming interface where the thread that issued the request blocks until the request/response conversation is complete.
+However, when all you need to do is to perform a GET request to a resource, Jetty’s HTTP client offers also a synchronous API, that is a programming interface where the thread that issued the request blocks until the request/response conversation is complete.